Political geography of Nineteen Eighty-Four: Oceania

 A totalitarian and highly formalised state, Oceania also has no law, only crimes, says Lynskey.
 Nothing is illegal; social pressure is used to exert control, in place of law.
 It is hard for citizens to know when they are in breach of Party expectations; and they are in a state of permanent anxiety, unable to think too deeply on any subject whatsoever so as to avoid "thoughtcrime".
 For example, Winston begins to write a diary and does not know if this is a forbidden offence, but he is reasonably certain of it.
 In Oceania, to think is to do and no distinction is drawn between either.
 Criticism of the state is forbidden, even though criticism must be constant for the state's survival, since it must have critics to destroy so as to demonstrate the state's power.
 Governance of Oceania depends upon the necessity of suppressing freedom of thought or original thinking amongst the Outer Party (the proles are exempted from this as they are deemed incapable of having ideas).

 The state is highly bureaucratic.
 Winston notes that myriad committees are responsible for administration and are "liable to hold up even the mending of a window-pane for two years".
 The rulers of Oceania, the Inner Party, says Winston, were once the intelligentsia, the "bureaucrats, scientists, technicians, trade-union organizers, publicity experts, sociologists, teachers, journalists, and professional politicians".
 The state's national anthem is Oceania, 'Tis for Thee.
 The official language of Oceania is Newspeak.
 The official currency of Oceania is the dollar; in Airstrip One, the pound sterling has been demonetised.

 Eurasia

 Eurasia comprises "the whole of the northern part of the European and Asiatic landmass from Portugal to the Bering Strait".
 Eurasia was formed after the Soviet Union annexed continental Europe following a war between the Soviet Union and the Allies.
-The ideology of Eurasia is Neo-Bolshevism.
+The ideology of Eurasia is described as "Neo-Bolshevism."